WebAssembly/reference-types/document/core/appendix/algorithm.rst

 In that case, an unknown type is returned.

 A second function for popping an operand takes an expected type, which the actual operand type is checked against.
-The types may differ in case one of them is Unknown.
+The types may differ by subtyping or in case one of them is Unknown.
 The more specific type is returned.

 Finally, there are accumulative functions for pushing or popping multiple operand types.